kumahq/kuma/docs/madr/decisions/035-mesh-metric-policy.md

 new policy as usual in this context, we should not merge policies, but create different `MonitoringAssignment` for each defined policy, this is needed for scenarios like migrating to a new backend.
 For example, when we define two `MeshMetric` policies that target the same data plane proxy, we should create two separate `MonitoringAssignment` responses.
-We can achieve this by extending Prometheus integration, so that it sends backend name with requests to MADS API, and we will create `MonitoringAssignment` based on `backends[].name` field.
+We can achieve this by extending Prometheus integration, so that it sends client id with requests to MADS API, and we will create `MonitoringAssignment` based on `backends[].prometheus.clientId` field.

 ### Pushing metrics from DP to OTEL collector
 In order to push metrics to the OTEL collector, and preserve current Prometheus metrics, we need to start using [OTEL metrics sdk](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/metric).